 - AKA = authentication and key agreement

 - Based on GSM authentication

 - Mutual authentication

 - Sequence number for freshness to mobile

-→ saves one roundtrip to AuC → authentication vectors can be retrieved early, several at a time
+- \rightarrow saves one roundtrip to AuC

+- \rightarrow authentication vectors can be retrieved early, several at a time

+- Why is this so important?
+Why not just use a client nonce?

+UMTS AKA (simplified)

+UMTS AKA (simplified)

+UMTS AKA

+UMTS authentication

+- Alice-and-Bob notation: - 1.
+Network \rightarrow terminal:

+RAND, SQN⊕AK, f1 (K, RAND, SQN) f2 (K, RAND)

+- 2. Terminal \rightarrow Network:
-UMTS authentication Alice-and-Bob notation: Network → terminal: RAND, SQN⊕AK, f1 (K, RAND, SQN) Terminal → Network: f2 (K, RAND) CK = f3 (K, RAND) K = f4 (K, RAND) AK = f5 (K, RAND) USIM must store the highest received SQN value AuC must also store SQN and increment it for each authentication

-• Masking SQN with AK prevents the use of SQN to identify the mobile
+- CK = f3 (K, RAND)

+- IK = f4 (K, RAND)

+AK = f5 (K, RAND)

+- USIM must store the highest received SQN value - AuC must also store SQN and increment it for each authentication - TMSI used in 3G just like in GSM - Masking SQN with AK prevents the use of SQN to identify the mobile
-- SEQ1 (19 bits)

-SEQ2 (24 bits)
+Sequence number SQN

+- Implementation can be changed in USIM and AuC

+- Length is fixed to 48 bits

+- One suggested implementation:

 IND (5 bits)

-• SEQ2 time counter, 224 seconds = 194 days, individual mobile may run ahead of the global time but can never be left behind (Note: the clock is local to AuC; mobile has no secure clock!) - SEQ1 per-mobile epoch counter, incremented when SEQ2 wraps, or appears to wrap - IND partitions the SQN space to independent sequences; highest used SEQ1 [SEQ2 stored independently for each IND value 0..31 - IND enables creation of multiple simultaneously valid authentication vectors Enables buffering of unused authentication vectors in VLR - Enables burleting of unused authentication vectors in VEX Enables parallel authentication in CS, PS, IMS and WLAN domains
+- SEQ2 time counter, 224 seconds = 194 days, individual mobile may run ahead of the global time but can never be left behind (Note: the clock is local to AuC; mobile has no secure clock!) - SEQ1 per-mobile epoch counter, incremented when SEQ2 wraps, or appears to wrap - IND partitions the SQN space to independent sequences; highest used SEQ1|SEQ2 stored independently for each IND value 0..31 - IND enables creation of multiple simultaneously valid authentication vectors - Enables buffering of unused authentication vectors in VLR - Enables parallel authentication in CS, PS, IMS and WLAN domains